A fractional notion of length and an associated nonlocal curvature: Abstract

 \section{Abstract}

-Here a new notion of fractional length of a smooth curve, which depends on a parameter $\sigma$, is introduced that is analogous to the fractional perimeter functional of sets that has been studied in recent years.
+Here a new notion of fractional length of a smooth curve, which depends on a parameter $\sigma$, is introduced that is analogous to the fractional perimeter functional of open sets.
 It is shown that in an appropriate limit the fractional length converges to the traditional notion of length up to a multiplicative constant.
 Since a curve that connects two points of minimal length must have zero curvature, the Euler--Lagrange equation associated with the fractional length is used to motivate a nonlocal notion of curvature for a curve.
-This is analogous to how the fractional perimeter has been used to define a nonlocal mean curvature.
+This is analogous to how the fractional perimeter has been used to define a nonlocal mean-curvature.\\

+\emph{Dedicated to Eliot Fried, whose guidance following my time as a graduate student will always be appreciated.}